 2. A circumstance came to exist that now precludes completion before the deadline.
 Examples might include a health-related incident requiring a hospital stay, a disabling injury, a significant employment conflict, a family relocation, a family emergency, a natural disaster, severe unseasonable weather that could not have been anticipated, or unforeseen actions of others affecting the youth’s ability to complete the requirements.
 It is extremely unlikely an extension will be granted if resolution of the circumstance—such as recovery from an injury, for example—still allows enough time for an adequate service project, or for completing the position of responsibility, active participation, or merit badge requirements if they have not already been met.

 It is important for council and district advancement committees to keep unit leadership informed of this so it does not become a surprise.
-An exception might be considered for Scouts with significant disabilities that do not meet the level of severity or permanence required for registration beyond the age of eligibility with a disability code, but are such that they essentially preclude advancement within the time frame allowed.
+An exception might be considered for Scouts with significant disabilities that do not meet the level of severity or permanence required for registration beyond the age of eligibility, but are such that they essentially preclude advancement within the timeframe allowed.

 5. The circumstance could not have been planned for or anticipated.
 If it is health-related, it should have been unforeseen and of recent onset, or a complication or intensification of an ongoing issue.

-See "Request for Extension of Time to Earn Eagle Scout Rank," 220.127.116.11, in the appendix, and check the box at the top of the page indicating the Quartermaster rank is involved.
+See "Request for Extension of Time to Earn Eagle Scout Rank," 22.214.171.124, in the appendix, and check one of the boxes at the top of the page indicating the Quartermaster rank or the Summit Award is involved.

-The council advancement committee’s role is to select at least two committee members to research the request, collect and evaluate evidence, recommend action to the Scout, and if requested, provide the evidence with a position statement to the national Advancement Team.
+The council advancement committee’s role is to select at least two committee members to research the request, collect and evaluate evidence, recommend action to the Scout, and if requested, provide the evidence with a position statement to the National Advancement Program Team.
 Throughout the process, it must be remembered that time is of the essence.

 The local council does not grant or deny time extensions.
-These are granted only through the national Advancement Team after consideration of local council recommendations.
+These are granted only through the National Advancement Program Team after consideration of local council recommendations.

-Prior to submitting a request for an extension to the national Advancement Team, the council should confirm that the Scout's advancement records in ScoutNET are up to date.
+Prior to submitting a request for an extension to the National Advancement Program Team, it is important to confirm that the Scout's advancement records in the BSA system are up to date.
 If records are not current, it takes longer to consider extension requests.